 Birth Center.
 A home-like facility where births expected to be low risks births are planned to occur following normal, uncomplicated pregnancy.

 Birth Center Services.
-Professional midwifery services provided to low risk childbearing women pregnant persons during pregnancy, birth, and post-partum puerperium and to the infant during the immediate newborn period by nurse-midwives or by obstetricians or family practitioners.
+Professional midwifery services provided to low risk childbearing women pregnant persons during pregnancy, birth, and post-partum puerperium, and to the infant during the immediate newborn period by nurse-midwives or by obstetricians or family practitioners.
 Birth center services are provided in a free standing facility.

 Certified Nurse Midwife.
 An individual authorized by the Board of Registration in Nursing under M.G.L. c.
 112, § 80C and authorized to practice as a nurse-midwife pursuant to 244 CMR 4.00: Advanced Practice Registered Nursing.